azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Then, add the utterances (our training examples) from the main page of this repository to the three intents.

-There are five different options for chosing intents:
+There are five different options for choosing intents:

 ![kind of intents](./images/KindOfIntents.png)